Getting the Most Out of Auggie

 • Where do they naturally disagree?

-Don't edit just to clean up wording.
-Good personas create tension.
+Don't edit just to clean up language — good personas create tension.

-• Read the Pre-defined questions.
+Start broad, then apply pressure.
+Read the pre-defined questions.
 Ask your own.

-• Ask one persona to react to another persona's feedback
+• Ask one persona to react to another's feedback

 Generate the Insights Report.
 Look for: